yjybuaa/PlantCamo/README.md

 ## Evaluation

-You can find it in [https://github.com/lartpang/PySODMetrics](https://github.com/lartpang/PySODMetrics)
+You can find it in [https://github.com/lartpang/PySODMetrics](https://github.com/lartpang/PySODMetrics) or you can run the `metric_caller.py`

 ## Citation
 We appreciate your support of our work!